maxzheng/great-life-guide/README.md

 To be happy and maximize happiness intelligence, just do what kids do best:

 1. **Sleep well** to rejuvenate, then you are naturally energized and happy.
-When you didn't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
+When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
 To sleep well, exercise to exhaust your body during the day, meditate before bed to calm your mind, comfort yourself in a nice bed, and consistently do it at the same time to create a rhythm -- that's Emc² from the first letters.
 Don't get out of bed